boyansky/udacity-drl-projects/p2_continuous-control/Report.md

 | Number of episodes                  | 1500  |
 | Max number of timesteps per episode | 1000  |

 # Results

-## DQN
+## DDPG
 The agent is trained in 1500 episodes and an average training score of 35.78.
 Average score of playing with the trained agent is 32.08 over 100 episodes.

 ![DDPG Results](ddpg_training_results.jpg)

-## Takeaway
-The agent trained with Double DQN took less time to reach the target score and with lower variance in the training average scores across the episodes.

-Also the trained DDQN agent performed better on average when playing.

-## Ideas for improving the performance
+## Ideas for future work
-- **Hyperparater adjustment** of the current implementation can lead to better results
-- Introducing **Dueling DQN** can also lead to significant imrpovements.
-The model splits the Q-value calculation by having two output streams for calculating separately the state values `V(s)` and the advantage values of each action `A(s,a)`.
-The intuition here is that you can have a pretty bad state where it doesn't matter that much which action you take.
+- Trying out the environment with the 20 agents
+- Implementing other RL algorithms - D4PG (Distributed Distributional Deterministic Policy Gradient), TRPO (Trust Region Policy optimisations), PPO (Proximal Policy Optimisation),
-- Using **Prioritized Experience Replay** has previously shown a big improvement over Duble DQN.
-The idea behind is that there are some experiences that are more important than others.
+- Add prioritised experience replay - the rational behind is that there are some experiences that are more important than others.
 Sampling uniformally and with limited buffer capacity can lead to lower chances of getting these experiences and loosing older important experiences.
 This can be overcome by assinging priority values to each experience tuple.